1

 Objection: “We need FDA approval to ensure safety.
 You’re being reckless.”

-Response: The FDA’s caution kills more than it saves.
+Response: Critics argue the FDA’s caution may cost more lives than it saves.

 • FDA delays (1962-present): 4-10 million American deaths from drug lag